ETF Securities: History

 By November 2012, the company had $30 billion in assets under management.

 On 8 February 2013, the company was selected by Charles Schwab Corporation as the sole provider of its precious metal ETFs.

 In March 2013, the company listed currency-hedged physical gold investment products on the London Stock Exchange and the Deutsche Börse.

 In August 2013, the company began offering the world's first gold exchange-traded product (ETP) to allow physical redemption by retail and institutional investors.

 In May 2014, the company partnered with E Fund Management (Hong Kong) Co., Limited to launch Europe's first ETF to track the MSCI China A Index, which gives foreign investors exposure to hard-to-invest-in A-shares.

 In January 2015, the company launched two smart beta ETFs on the NYSE in partnership with ERI Scientific Beta, which attempt to use ERI Scientific Beta's stock selection process to produce higher risk-adjusted returns.

 In April 2015, the company partnered with Bank Lombard Odier & Co to offer bond ETFs listed on the London Stock Exchange.

-On 26 May 2015, the company formed a joint venture with Australia and New Zealand Banking Group to offer six new ETFs on the Australian Stock Exchange.
+On 26 May 2015, the company formed a joint venture with the ANZ Bank to offer six new ETFs on the Australian Securities Exchange.